DanielCasali/azuredataprotect/README.md

 ## Install the cluster.

-First you need to ensure your params.json file is fine for use, here I have an example that I used with public DNS and NTP and IP address 10.0.0.7 on eastus location, be sure to change this if you
+First you need to ensure your params.json file is fine for use, here I have an example that I used with public DNS and NTP and IP address 10.0.0.7 on eastus location, be sure to change this on your parameters file too.
+This file is located at `/home/cohesity/software/params.json`.
 ```
 {
   "azure_application_id" : "<Your Application ID>",